I talk a lot about blogging. A lot.

 In fact, I have written nearly 400 blog posts about the benefits of blogging.
 I know my professional success would only be a fraction of what it is today without blogging.

-Simply, blogging is the reason I can pursue my passion of helping others grow their own business.
+Simply, blogging is the reason I can pursue my passion for helping others grow their own business.

-Now that you know how important blogging in my own business, it may not be a surprise to learn that I think you should start a blog for your business immediately.
+Now that you know how important blogging is in my business, it may not be a surprise to learn that I think you should start a blog for your business immediately.

 You see, just like investing in the stock market, investing in a blog pays dividends over time.
 The sooner you start, the sooner you reap the rewards of higher search engine rankings, shorter sales cycles, and more business.

 Today, I want to talk about how a blog can help in various stages of a business.
 Whether you are just starting, or have been in business for decades, you can benefit from the powerful effect of publishing content for your audience.

 Let’s talk about when to start a blog for your brand.

 Quick Overview: What is Blogging for Business Purposes

 The biggest benefit to blogging for business is the ability to build authority through transparency with your next customer.